ma3u/blood-test/lovable-memory-bank/productContext.md

 7. Timeline management for historical blood test data
 8. Later use N8N webhook to use a professional AI health agent trained with expert data
 9. N8N agent will re-use the supabase database

+## Notes

+- Show a disclaimer that the recommendations are not medical advice